快猫短视频

 Even if you've finished treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-At some point after your cancer treatment, you might find yourself seeing a new doctor who does not know about your medical history.
-It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+At some point, you might find yourself seeing a new doctor who does not know about your medical history.
+It’s important to have copies of (or have access to) your medical records so you can give your new doctor the details of your diagnosis and treatment.
+You can also ask the cancer treatment center to send your records to your new doctor.

 Can I lower my risk of liver cancer progressing or coming back?

-If you have (or have had) liver cancer, you probably want to know if there are things you can do that might lower your risk of the cancer coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
-Unfortunately, it’s not yet clear if there are things you can do that will help.
+If you have (or have had) liver cancer, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
+While it’s not yet clear if there are things you can do that will help for sure, there are some things that might.

-Getting treatment for hepatitis B or hepatitis C may help reduce damage to your liver that can increase liver cancer risk.
-Tobacco and alcohol use has clearly been linked to liver cancer, so not smoking and avoiding alcohol may help reduce your risk.
-We don’t know for certain if this will help, but we do know that it can help improve your appetite and overall health.
-It can also reduce the chance of developing other types of cancer.
+Both tobacco and alcohol use have clearly been linked to an increased risk of liver cancer, so not smoking and avoiding alcohol may help lower your risk.
+We don’t know for sure if this will help, but we do know that it can help improve your overall health in many ways, including lowering your risk of developing other types of cancer.
 If you want to quit smoking and need help, call the American Cancer Society at 1-800-227-2345.

-Other healthy behaviors such as eating well, being active, and staying at a healthy weight might help as well, but no one knows for sure.
-However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of liver or other cancers.
+Other healthy behaviors such as eating well, being active, and staying at a healthy weight might help as well, although more research is needed to be sure.
+These types of changes can have positive effects on your health that can go beyond your risk of liver cancer or other cancers.

 About dietary supplements